avaframe/AvaFrame/docs/moduleAna1Tests.rst

 Procedure
 ----------
-First, the DFA simulation is ran (in our case using the com1DFA module) on the desired avalanche, saving the particles (at least the initial and end particles dictionaries).
+First, the DFA simulation is ran (in our case using the com1DFA module) on the desired avalanche, saving the particles (at least the initial and final particles information).
 Then, the particles mass average quantities are computed (:math:`\bar{x}, \bar{y}, \bar{z}, \bar{s}, \bar{v^2}`)
 to extract a path and path profile.
 Finally, the mass averaged path profile, the corresponding run-out line and the expected :math:`\alpha` are displayed